St Kilda, Scotland: 21st-century tourism

 The National Trust for Scotland suggests that there is a great deal of interest in diving in the area as well as viewing of seabirds in "Europe's most important seabird colony, and one of the major seabird breeding stations in the North Atlantic.
-Before the closure, day trips for tourists were readily available, by boat, leaving from Stein Jetty, Skye.
-A review of St Kilda, written before facilities closed, warned that landing at the pier can be difficult in rough seas.
+A review of St Kilda in 2019 warned that landing at the pier can be difficult in rough seas.